jespinol/INV3ST0R/README.md

 INV3$T0R is a Spring Boot web application that allows users to simulate stock trading.
 Users can create an account, log in, and start trading stocks.
 The application provides a platform to simulate buying and selling stocks, view the user’s portfolio, and track the user’s investment history.

 ## Description
+Several features have been implemented using Spring Boot, including user authentication, user account management, investment account management, and stock trading simulation.
+The application uses a MySQL database to store user and investment account data.
+The application also uses the Polygon.io Stocks API to get stock data, including stock prices and market news.
 ### Features
 - Ability to create, edit, and delete user accounts
 - Basic user authentication provided by Spring Security